saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``[]`` (all returners are enabled by default)

-If certian returners should be disabled, this is the place
+If certain returners should be disabled, this is the place

 .. code-block:: yaml